lasopablo/freesurfer-freesurfer-dev-mri_WMHsynthseg/README.md

 <p>The <code>wmh_synthseg</code> model has already been trained and is ready for use.
 Here are some options to run the model now:

-  1. A Docker container has been developed to overcome this temporary issue. (recommended)
+  1. A **Docker** container has been developed to overcome this temporary issue. (recommended)

-  2. Alternatively, you can clone this repository, download the model from the link, and add it to your path.
+  2. Alternatively, you can clone this repository, **download the model** from the link, and add it to your path.
 Please note you need a big memory to run it locally.

-  3. You can also try to use it from FreeSurfer.
+  3. You can also try to use it from **FreeSurfer**.
 However, please note that integration with FreeSurfer is currently in progress and not yet available.
 In other words, running the model will not be straight-forward.
 Stay tuned for updates on this implementation.</p>

-### (1) Docker
+### (1) Docker:

 1. **Clone the Repository:**